Joining one or more student groups will augment your education and provide opportunities beyond those found in the classroom.

 - tuition reductions for several Washington internships

 - discounts on the GRE and LSAT exams

 Students must be Pi Sigma Alpha members to participate.
 Information on joining the society can be found on the Honors Program page.

 The Political Science club offers a unique perspective on the world of politics – local, state, national, and international!
 The club is open to all students from any major who have an interest in politics.
 Students are encouraged to observe and participate in events that we host throughout the year.
 Participation in the club provides first hand knowledge of events in the Department of Government, including future courses and internship opportunities.

 PSC students have earned academic credit for internships with Senator Shelby and Sessions in Washington, DC, and Representative Sewell in Birmingham.
 The club is also involved in a variety of service projects around the metropolitan area.
 For more information contact the club faculty advisor, Angela Lewis, or send an email to email@example.com.

 Department of Government political science majors or minors with an interest in law and legal education are encouraged to join the UAB Pre-Law Society.

 With the support of a Government department faculty member, Pre-Law members plan and attend activities designed to inform about and assist with the law school admissions process, such as sessions on writing personal statements and resumes, visits from admission counselors, trips to open houses, and LSAT study sessions.

 The Society holds its organizational meeting and annual officer elections in September.
 Membership is free of charge and open to all undergraduates.
-Students who wish to learn more about the society may contact the current faculty advisor, Rob Robinson, or visit the Society's Facebook page.
+Students who wish to learn more about the society should visit the Society's Facebook page.